xishengcai/k8s-prom-hpa/README.md

 In Kubernetes 1.6 a new API Custom Metrics API was introduced that enables HPA access to arbitrary metrics.
 And Kubernetes 1.7 introduced the aggregation layer that allows 3rd party applications to extend the Kubernetes API by registering themselves as API add-ons.
-The Custom Metrics API along with the aggregation layer made it possible for monitoring systems like Prometheus to expose application-specific metrics to the HPA controller.
+The Custom Metrics API along with the aggregation layer made it possible for lstack-system systems like Prometheus to expose application-specific metrics to the HPA controller.

 The Horizontal Pod Autoscaler is implemented as a control loop that periodically queries